This post contains affiliate links for your convenience

 The available studies have found that:

-- Spending quality family time reduces children’s behavioral issues
+- Spending time bonding reduces children’s behavioral issues

 - Close-knit families are better able to cope with life’s challenges